openhab/openhab-docs/addons/uis/apps/ios.md

 </p>

 ### Connection Settings
-The app will try and connect using the Local URL as the primary connection, and if that fails or is not reachable, falls back to the local URL.
+The app will try and connect using the Local URL as the primary connection, and if that fails or is not reachable, falls back to the Remote URL.

 ### Demo Mode
 This sets up the app to use the openHAB demo server and can be used to experience the app without needing to install openHAB.